A brain teaser is a form of fun puzzle that requires thought to solve which often requires thinking in unconventional ways.

-- If you had a 5-liter bowl and a 3-liter bowl, and access to a tap, how would you measure exactly 4 liters?
+- If you had a 5-litre bowl and a 3-litre bowl, and access to a tap, how would you measure exactly 4 litres?

 - In two years Bob will be twice as old as he was five years ago.
 How old is he?